 Pursuant to the share exchange transaction on March 24, 2015, the Company also entered into a free standing call option agreement with Dr. Emmanuelle Charpentier for 1,000 ordinary shares of TRACR, representing the remaining 17.9% of the ordinary share capital of TRACR.
-Under the terms of the call option agreement the Company has the option to acquire the remaining 1,000 ordinary shares of TRACR held by Dr. Charpentier in exchange for 98,405 Common Shares.
-In addition, upon a bankruptcy, liquidation, closing of an IPO, winding up of the Company, a change in control or other deemed liquidation event, as defined in the agreement, the remaining 1,000 ordinary shares of TRACR held by Dr. Charpentier automatically convert into 98,405 Common Shares of the Company.
+Under the terms of the call option agreement the Company has the option to acquire the remaining 1,000 ordinary shares of TRACR held by Dr. Charpentier in exchange for 328,017 Common Shares.
+In addition, upon a bankruptcy, liquidation, closing of an IPO, winding up of the Company, a change in control or other deemed liquidation event, as defined in the agreement, the remaining 1,000 ordinary shares of TRACR held by Dr. Charpentier automatically convert into 328,017 Common Shares of the Company.
 See Note 4 for further details of the call option agreement.

-For the year ended December, 31, 2015, the Company has determined that it is considered a passive foreign investment company.
+For the year ended December, 31, 2015, the Company has determined that it is considered a passive foreign investment company ("PFIC").
 Under the terms of a shareholder agreement, if a U.S. common shareholder elects to file a Qualified Electing Fund ("QEF") and notifies the Company of this election, the Company is required to make advance payments to the shareholder related to their individual 2015 tax liability.
-The Company estimates that it may be required to make advance payments up to \$2.3 million for the tax year ended December 31, 2015 if notified by shareholders of a QEF election.
-As no notifications have been made, the Company has not paid or accrued any amounts as of December 31, 2015.
-The obligation to make advance payments under the shareholder agreement will terminate upon the closing of an IPO.
+Under the shareholder agreement, the Company was obligated to notify investors 30 days after December 31, 2015 that it was considered a PFIC; however, the Company did not finalize the determination of their PFIC status until after this date.
+If timely notification had been given to the U.S. common shareholders and all U.S. common shareholders notified the Company that a QEF election was made, the Company estimates that it may have been required to make advance payments of up to \$2.6 million for the tax year ended December 31, 2015 through a return of capital or dividend.
+As no QEF elections have been made to date, the Company has not paid or accrued any amounts as of December 31, 2015.